Euro 2024: Deutsche Bahn took on too much, minister says – DW – 07/12/2024

 Wissing, a member of the business-focused Free Democrats, blamed the previous coalition government of Angela Merkel for failing to invest sufficiently in rail infrastructure.

-"Because of the investment backlog in Germany – which I found and did not cause – we also have to ask how we can make infrastructure investments more permanent."
+"Because of the investment backlog in Germany, which I found and did not cause, we also have to ask how we can make infrastructure investments more permanent," he said.

 Deutsche Bahn infrastructure director Berthold Huber defended the rail provider.